open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 This adapter SHOULD use configured OpenTelemetry `TextMapPropagator` on the OpenTelemetry `TraceProvider` for text format propagation.

-This adapter MUST provide a default `W3CTraceContextPropagator` in lieu of a propagator defined against the `TraceProvider`.
+This adapter MUST provide a default `W3CTraceContextPropagator`.
+If OpenTelemetry defines a global TextMapPropogator, OpenCensus SHOULD use this for OpenCensus `traceContextFormat` propagation.

 #### B3 Context